top of page

 Health Risk

 Eating an excessive amount of carrots can cause a yellowish tint in the skin known as carotenemia.
 This condition is harmless and will disappear with reduced intake.
-If the yellow skin color persists, or if the white portion of the eyes (sclera) are also discolored, you should seek professional care to rule out a liver disorder called jaundice.
+If the yellow skin color persists, or if the white portion of the eyes (sclera) is also discolored, you should seek professional care to rule out a liver disorder called jaundice.

 In some people, eating too many carrots can cause their mouths to itch.